Chana Dal Sabudana Kheer | Senaga Pappu Saggubiyyam Payasam | Kadalai Paruppu Javvarisi Paysam | Kadale Bele Sabakki Payasa | Godshe

 - Set the IP to saute mode.
 When hot, add ghee and cashews.
 When cashews turn golden in color, add raisins, saute, and transfer this to a plate.

 - Add chana dal with 2 ½ cups of water.
-Close your IP with the lid and keep the vent in a sealed position and set it for 10 minutes on manual mode.
+Close your IP with the lid, keep the vent in a sealed position, and set it for 10 minutes on manual mode.

 - Let the pressure release naturally.